 Removing the hamburger (menu) icon

-In case you wish to hide the Reader's menu option you in the upper left corner of the Reader you can append the following to the User-Agent of the WebView:
+In case you wish to hide the menu option, in the upper left corner of the Reader, you can append the following to the User-Agent of the WebView:

 Publitas Web View Integration

-For example, if the app is loaded on an iPad, the updated User-Agent string will look like this:
+For example, if the app is loaded on an iPhone, the updated User-Agent string will look like this: